 This is what happens when Kanye West tones down his ego and smiles.

-The polarizing Chicago rapper appeared on NBC’s “Late Night with Seth Meyers” Tuesday and came off more likable than he did during recent interviews.
+The polarizing Chicago rapper appeared and performed on NBC’s “Late Night with Seth Meyers” Tuesday and came off more likable than he did during recent interviews.
 West wasn’t as delusional as he was on BBC Radio 1 in Sept., as defensive as he was on ABC’s “Jimmy Kimmel Live” in Oct. or as temperamental as he was on Sirius XM’s “Sway in the Morning” in Nov.
 Of course, it helped that Meyers appeared to be a big West fan – who knew? – and spoke highly of his work.

-Sure, West did ramble on about his struggle to be taken seriously in the fashion industry (always my least favorite part of West’s interviews).
+Sure, West did ramble on about how his struggle to be taken seriously in the fashion industry (always my least favorite part of West’s interviews).
 And he continues to sound more and more like Morpheus from “The Matrix” every interview (“Everything in the world is exactly the same,” West said).
 But he laughed at Meyers’ jokes, even those that lightly poked fun at him, and made a few of his own.

 firstname.lastname@example.org | Twitter @TribLuis

 For more celebrity news and sightings, go to chicagotribune.com/luis